CPAS WHO ARE THERE FOR YOU 24/7

 Q. Hello - I have 2 rental properties.
 One is my domicile rented 2 months of the year that makes a net profit.
 The other is a vacation property that was rented 189 days and used 28 days that had a net loss.
 Can that net loss be used to offset the other net profit?
 Turbotax keeps returning a zero net profit rather than a loss.
 Thank you

-It is possible to use the net loss from your vacation property to offset the net profit from your domicile rental for tax purposes.
+When it comes to tax purposes, the net loss from your vacation property can be used to offset the net profit from your domicile rental.

 Ken *******